Beth Ostrosky Stern: Career

 In 2010, Stern authored Oh My Dog: How to Choose, Train, Groom, Nurture, Feed, and Care for Your New Best Friend, which reached #5 on The New York Times Best Seller list of paperback advice books.
 In 2014, she wrote the children's book Yoda: The Story of a Cat and his Kittens, which tells the story of a Persian cat with a heart condition that she and her husband adopted.
 She released a sequel, Yoda Gets a Buddy, the following year.
 Proceeds from both books went to support Bianca's Furry Friends, a 14,000-square-foot, cage-free animal shelter at the North Shore Animal League, named after the couple's deceased bulldog.

 Stern hosted the short-lived National Geographic reality television show Spoiled Rotten Pets in 2013.
 Later that year, she was named as the host of the first annual Kitten Bowl, a Super Bowl counterprogramming special on the Hallmark Channel which, as of 2019, has continued to air annually with Stern as a cast member.

 Personal life

-Radio personality Howard Stern, who is 18 years her senior, proposed to Beth on February 13, 2007, after 7 years of dating.
+Radio personality Howard Stern, who is 18 years her senior, proposed to Beth Ostrosky on February 13, 2007, after seven years of dating.
 The couple married at Le Cirque restaurant in New York City on October 3, 2008, in a ceremony officiated by actor Mark Consuelos.
 As of 2019, the Sterns primarily reside in the Town of Southampton on Long Island, though they also own homes in Manhattan and in Palm Beach, Florida.

 Beth Stern maintains dedicated "foster rooms" in all three of her residences for cats and kittens in need of permanent homes, a project she began in 2013.
 That same year, she launched a personal Instagram account which soon became focused on the animals in her care.
 As of 2019, it has more than half a million followers and has helped Stern to facilitate roughly 1,000 adoptions.